abel-masila/Asp.Net-C-web-service/README.md

 # Asp.Net-C-web-service
-Web Service messages are formatted as XML, a standard way for communication between two incompatible system.
-And this message is sent via HTTP, so that they can reach to any machine on the internet without being blocked by firewall.
 To get started with creating a web service, open your SQL server management studio and create a table in your prefered database called tblUserInfo.

 UserId-Int(Set Identity=true) primary key
 UserName-Varchar(50)
 FirstName-Varchar(50)